We provide you with an overview of laws and measures adopted in connection with COVID-19

 10th March 2020 - The Central Crisis Staff banned the holding of mass events, sports, cultural, social and other events for 14 calendar days.

-Foreign Police office - OPEN
+Foreign Police office - LIMITED REGIME

 If in need of information, we would recommend reaching out to the Foreign Police offices via phone, email or in written form using the contact of the relevant authority at.